 The simplest rules in Keyman consist of just a key and output, as below.
 (The examples in this section are just for illustration, and do not form part of the Quick French keyboard).

 + "a" > "ä"

 The key and output can be written as a character in single or double quotes (as above), or as its Unicode character code, or using a named constant.
-The rule above could have been written in any of the 3 following ways:
+The rule above could have also been written any of the following ways, among others: